The Seven Spirits of God: Holy Spirit, Angels, or Both? (Part 2)

 Zechariah 3:8-9 — Hear now, O Joshua the high priest, you and your friends who sit before you, for they are men who are a sign: behold, I will bring my servant the Branch.
 For behold, on the stone that I have set before Joshua, on a single stone with seven eyes, I will engrave its inscription, declares the LORD of hosts, and I will remove the iniquity of this land in a single day.

 Joshua is purified of his sin and recommissioned to serve in the earthly temple about to be rebuilt (3:4-7).
-But the vision is not merely historical.
-We are told that Joshua represents the “Branch,” a title for the Messianic Davidic ruler to come.
-In this role, Joshua is given a stone with seven eyes and YHWH promises to remove the iniquity of the land (3:8-9).
+But the vision also looks beyond Joshua’s era to a future day.
+We are told that he represents the “Branch,” a title for the Messianic Davidic ruler to come.
+He is given a stone with “seven eyes” and YHWH promises to remove the iniquity of the land (3:8-9).

 Isa 1:15-16 — 15 When you spread out your hands, I will hide my eyes from you; even though you make many prayers, I will not listen; your hands are full of blood.
 16 Wash yourselves; make yourselves clean; remove the evil of your deeds from before my eyes; cease to do evil.

 Isaiah 4:2, 4-5 — 2 In that day the branch of the LORD shall be beautiful and glorious, and the fruit of the land shall be the pride and honor of the survivors of Israel.
-3 And he who is left in Zion and remains in Jerusalem will be called holy, everyone who has been recorded for life in Jerusalem, 4 when the Lord shall have washed away the filth of the daughters of Zion and cleansed the bloodstains of Jerusalem from its midst by a spirit of judgment and by a spirit of burning.
+3 And he who is left in Zion and remains in Jerusalem will be called holy…4 when the Lord shall have washed away the filth of the daughters of Zion and cleansed the bloodstains of Jerusalem from its midst by a spirit of judgment and by a spirit of burning.
 5 Then the LORD will create over the whole site of Mount Zion and over her assemblies a cloud by day, and smoke and the shining of a flaming fire by night; for over all the glory there will be a canopy.

 |Zechariah 3||Isaiah 1-4|

-Joshua’s iniquity is removed by a group of angels in the heavenly temple where YHWH’s “eyes” are located.
-(3:4-5).
+Joshua is identified as a brand “plucked from the fire” and his iniquity is removed by a group of angels in same the heavenly temple where YHWH’s “eyes” are located.
+(3:2-5).

 A stone with seven “eyes” is presented to Joshua, who symbolizes the Messianic Branch.
 Iniquity is removed from the land and peace ensues (3:8-10)

-The Messianic Branch dwells in the land, which is protected by pillar of cloud by day and flame by night (4:2,5)
+The Messianic Branch dwells in the land, which is protected by pillar of cloud by day and flame by night, recalling the activity of the angels who oversaw the exodus (4:2,5)

 These connections suggest the possibility that the stone in Zechariah 3 represents Jerusalem, which is cleansed of sin by YHWH’s seven “eyes” and presented to the Messiah.
-We might reasonably conclude that the “eyes” are the group of angels who removed Joshua’s sin in the heavenly temple, since this is where YHWH’s “eyes” are located.
+We might reasonably conclude that the “seven eyes” in Zech.
+3:9 represent the group of angels who removed Joshua’s sin in Zech.
+3:4-5, since the vision occurred in the heavenly temple where YHWH’s “eyes” are located.

-The sequence in Isaiah appears to support this identification, since it recalls the activity of the angels who protected Israel but also judged her sin during the exodus in their capacity as YHWH’s “eyes.”
-These angelic “eyes” who remove sin function similarly to the purifying “spirit of judgment” and “spirit of burning” in Isaiah 4:4 that many interpreters take to be the Holy Spirit.3
+The sequence in Isaiah appears to support this identification, since it recalls the activity of the seven angels who protected Israel but also judged her sin during the exodus in their capacity as YHWH’s “eyes.”
+These exodus angels functioned similarly to the purifying “spirit of judgment” and “spirit of burning” in Isaiah 4:4 that many interpreters take to be the Holy Spirit.3

 Zechariah 4:2, 10 — 2 And he said to me, “What do you see?”
 I said, “I see, and behold, a lampstand all of gold, with a bowl on the top of it, and seven lamps on it. . .”
 10 “. . .These seven are the eyes of the LORD, which range through the whole earth.”